acdreyer/data-structures/README.md

 ### Course description

-The Data Structures course description can be found on the [program curriculum](https://courses.newschool.edu/courses/PGDV5110):
+The Data Structures course description can be found in the [program curriculum](https://courses.newschool.edu/courses/PGDV5110):

 "*This course covers the fundamentals of the database, semi-structured data, and unstructured data.
 Students will gain familiarity with data visualization concepts, techniques, and tools, including acquisition, augmentation, and restructuring; data storage and aggregation; access to parallel and distributed computing; high-volume data, disparate sources, and performance; and streaming data and real time and dynamic queries.*"